spatie/laravel-data/docs/as-a-resource/from-data-to-resource.md

 }
 ```

-Changing all camelCased property names in a data object to snake_case can be done as such:
+Changing all property names in a data object to snake_case as output data can be done as such:

 ```php
 #[MapOutputName(SnakeCaseMapper::class)]